 These images are displayed courtesy of the official H&G Simonds company archives, now the property of Heineken UK, and their archivist Ken Thomas.

 This last image was published with no explanation in the Hop Leaf Gazette of April 1939.
-It has to be from the same set and again shows that elusive water tower, from the Coopers Yard.
+It has to be from the same set and again shows the Mill Lane water tower, from the Coopers Yard.